RDocTaskForce/parsetools/cran-comments.md

 * Also testing coverage has been expanded which revealed a few bugs that have been rectified.
 * Grammar mistakes in DESCRIPTION have been corrected.

+Please note I have other packages dependent on this ready to release.
+A prompt response is appreciated.